opendp/docs.smartnoise.org/source/smartnoise/overview.rst

 |smartnoise-fig-education| |smartnoise-fig-simulations| |smartnoise-fig-size| |smartnoise-fig-utility|

 Differential privacy is the gold standard definition of privacy protection.
 The SmartNoise project endeavors to connect theoretical solutions from the academic community with the practical lessons learned from real-world deployments, to make differential privacy broadly accessible to future deployments.
-Specifically, we provide the following building blocks that can be used by people involved with sensitive data, with implementations based on vetted and mature differential privacy research:
+Specifically, we provide to people involved with sensitive data the following building blocks with implementations based on vetted and mature differential privacy research:

 - A pluggable open source library of differentially private algorithms and mechanisms for releasing privacy preserving queries and statistics.
 - APIs for defining an analysis and a validator for evaluating these analyses and composing the total privacy loss on a dataset.